mvcisback/SSLVC/report/report.md

 horizontal axis.
 We don’t care for the exact position of those high variant pixels, we only need an approximation of which part of the frame that specific user is located at, e.g. left, right, up, down.
-The resulting pictures for frame subtraction, division and face detection is shown in figure 6.
+The resulting pictures for frame subtraction, division and face detection are shown in figure 6.